Educational Pipeline Program

 Educational Pipeline

-Throughout the academic year, Pipeline’s design team, consisting of teachers from partner high schools, advise graduate student coordinators and undergraduate teaching assistants while supporting program implementation and evaluation.
+Throughout the academic year, Pipeline’s design team- which consists of teachers from the partner high schools, Netter Center staff, and Penn faculty- advise graduate student coordinators and undergraduate teaching assistants while supporting program implementation and evaluation.

 Life Sciences & Management (LSM) Track of Educational Pipeline